Colin Lawson: Life and career

 Lawson has an especially close association with Mozart’s Clarinet Concerto K622, which he performs regularly on both modern and historical instruments.
 In addition to directing performances of the work, he has played it in collaboration with conductors such as Roy Goodman, Christopher Hogwood, Roger Norrington and Joshua Rifkin.
 Lawson’s Cambridge Handbook to Mozart’s Clarinet Concerto (1996) examines the work’s genesis, composition and construction, as well as the career of the dedicatee Anton Stadler and his innovative basset clarinet.
 His first monograph, The Chalumeau in Eighteenth-Century Music, was published in 1981 by UMI Research Press, and remains the most extensive study of the instrument and its repertoire.
 Amongst later publications for Cambridge University Press are The Cambridge Companion to the Clarinet (1995), a Cambridge Handbook to Brahms’s Clarinet Quintet (1998) and The Cambridge Companion to the Orchestra (2003).
 With Robin Stowell he initiated the series of Cambridge Handbooks to the Historical Performance of Music, including their joint introductory volume (1999) as well as his own volume on the early clarinet (2000).
 The Cambridge History of Musical Performance edited by Lawson and Stowell was published in February 2012.
 Their most recent volume, The Cambridge Encyclopedia of Historical Performance in Music, was published in September 2018.
 In 2019 the volume was recognised as an "outstanding work of music reference", winning IAML's C.B.
 Oldman Award.
+His most recent publication is the jointly edited volume for Routledge entitled Inside the Contemporary Conservatoire: Perspectives from the Royal College of Music, London.
+In presenting fresh perspectives on the work of music conservatoires today, the volume takes the RCM's three founding principles of access, advocacy, and excellence as its point of departure.

 In the Queen's 2016 Birthday Honours Lawson was appointed Commander of the Order of the British Empire (CBE) for services to music and music education.